You are here

-The mission of the Division of Nursing Education and Health Sciences, which includes the Department of Nursing Education and the Department of Sports and Exercise Science, is to offer baccalaureate degrees in their disciplines.
+The mission of the Division of Nursing Education and Health Sciences, which includes the Department of Nursing Education and the Department of Sport and Exercise Science, is to offer baccalaureate degrees in their disciplines.
 The Division seeks to develop professionals who are prepared to serve the diverse global community to support health, wellness, and fitness while growing professionally and engaging in life-long learning.

 The baccalaureate degree program with a major in nursing at Kansas Wesleyan University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.